scrapoxy/scrapoxy/packages/website/integration/api-reference.md

             "type": "<type of provider>",
-            "active": "<true if the connector is active>", "proxiesMax": "<maximum number of proxies to use>", "proxiesTimeout": "<maximum duration for connecting to a proxy before considering it as offline>", "error": "<error message if the connector is in error>", "certificateEndAt": "<date of the end of the certificate for datacenter provider>" },
+            "active": "<true if the connector is active>", "proxiesMax": "<maximum number of proxies to use>", "proxiesTimeoutDisconnected": "<maximum duration for connecting to a proxy before considering it as offline>", "error": "<error message if the connector is in error>", "certificateEndAt": "<date of the end of the certificate for datacenter provider>" },